chaxyouxbraoui7/dynamic-web-programming/pratical-work-3/main/README.md

 ## Desription

-This the 3rd pratical work.
+This is the 3rd pratical work.

 A remake of the 1st pratical work made with **HTML** and styled this time with **CSS**.